volodymyrss/grb221009a-ipom/README.md

 The image shows GRB 221009A lightcurve recorded by several INTEGRAL instruments.
 On the left - the prompt emission phase as measured by SPI-ACS, showing the brightest part of the GRB and an extended tail lasting few hours, detected even by a non-imaging detector.
 On the right - three revolutions of ISGRI and JEM-X observations of the hard X-ray afterglow.
 For the last point, only JEM-X yields a significant detection.
-The inset shows combined JEM-X image for the revolution 2559.
+The inset shows combined JEM-X image for the the entire observation (1 to 10 days since the event).

+Credits:
+* V.Savchenko et al 2022, [ATel #15663](https://www.astronomerstelegram.org/?read=15663)
-Credit: V.Savchenko, ISDC, UNIGE, EPFL.
-Special thank you to ESA Ground segment for rapid follow-up.
+* Special thank you to ESA Ground Segment Team for rapid scheduling of the follow-up.